YashTotale/react-ecosystems/README.md

 A Mini Project to learn about tools in the React Ecosystem that make it easier to create large and organized React Applications.

+**The following sections detail the steps it would take to recreate this template.**

 ## React

 ### Setup